helderpinto/AzureOptimizationEngine/README.md

 ### Validating whether Log Analytics is collecting the right performance counters

 To ensure the VM right-size recommendations have all the required data to provide its full value, Log Analytics must be collecting specific performance counters.
-You can use the [Setup-LogAnalyticsWorkspaces.ps1](./Setup-LogAnalyticsWorkspaces.ps1) script as a configuration checker/fixer.
+Depending on the type of agent your are using to monitor your machines (Log Analytics agent or Azure Monitor Agent) you can use a helper tool for a quick configuration of the pre-requisites.
 For more details, see [Configuring Log Analytics workspaces](./docs/configuring-workspaces.md).

 ### Widening the scope of AOE recommendations - more subscriptions or more workspaces